Problem · Brand governance

 Frequently asked.

 No. Some drift is the point.
-Local teams should adapt the voice to local register.
-The bad drift is when the load-bearing claim drifts: which category the firm belongs to, what the proof shape is, who the peer set is.
+Local teams should adapt the voice to local buyer expectations.
+The bad drift is when the load-bearing claim drifts: which category GMA belongs to, what the proof shape is, who the peer set is.
 Those have to hold.
 Voice and surface can move.
 Spine cannot.

 Write the brand as a two-layer system.
 The locked layer is global: category claim, peer set, proof shape, visual identity, three load-bearing sentences.
 The flex layer is local: voice, tone, register, channel mix, conference list.
 Local teams own the flex.
 The home office owns the lock.

 Because the global brief never specified the locked layer.
 Local teams inherited an aspirational global statement and a logo manual, but no working spec for the load-bearing claim.
-They did the responsible thing: they adapted what they had to local register.
+They did the responsible thing: they adapted what they had to local buyer expectations.

 Rebuild the two-layer brand: locked global spine, flexible local layer, both written down.
-Audit the five markets against the new spec.
+Check the five markets against the new spec.
 Name the drifts that have to be pulled back.
 Name the drifts that should stay.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

-Per White & Case M&A Explorer 2026 and IMAP German Mid-Cap M&A Report 2026, acquirers running a multi-market thesis read brand drift as integration risk and as a sign of weak central governance.
+Acquirers running a multi-market thesis score brand drift as integration risk and as a sign of weak central governance.

-Inquiry through the contact form and a discovery conversation.
-Send the five market sites, the global brand guidelines if any, the deck the home office uses, and one specific drift example a customer or partner flagged.
+Start with the inquiry form.
+Share the five market sites, the global brand guidelines if any, the deck the home office uses, and one specific drift example a customer or partner flagged.
 Response within one business day.

 What this work does not include.

 No legal services.
 No trademark filing.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 If the five decks contradict each other and the home office cannot write the spine in one sentence, describe the file.